Tandi Wright

-Tandi Wright (born 4 May 1966) is a New Zealand actress.
+Tandi Wright (born 4 May 1970) is a New Zealand actress.
 She first gained recognition for portraying Nurse Caroline Buxton on the long running New Zealand soap opera Shortland Street.

-She is best known for her roles as Fenn Partington on Seven Periods with Mr Gormsby and Catherine Duvall on Nothing Trivial.
+She is best known for her roles as Fenn Partington on Seven Periods with Mr Gormsby, Catherine Duvall on Nothing Trivial, and Ruth in Pearl.

 She played a recurring role in 800 Words portraying the character Laura Turner.

 Life

 Wright was born in Zambia to New Zealander parents Vernon Wright and Dinah Priestley.
 She grew up in Wellington and attended Wellington High School and Victoria University of Wellington.
 She graduated from Toi Whakaari: New Zealand Drama School with a Diploma in Acting in 1994.
 Her father Vernon Wright, is a former journalist for "The Listener" who now lives in Zambia, and her mother Dinah is a writer and actress in Wellington.
 Wright has two sisters, Nicky (DOC policy advisor) and Justine (film editor), and two step sisters, Stephanie (information architect) and Victoria (teacher).
 Her husband Michael Beran is also an actor and they live in Auckland with their daughter, Olive.